jadongao/fourier-analyzer/README.md

 F (x)= -sin(x)+sin(2x)-sin(3x)+sin(4x)-sin(5x)

-Using this LEGO Fourier Analyzer, the actual output function graph is as follows, which is very close to the graph drawn by the computer.
+Using this LEGO Fourier Analyzer, the output function graph is as follows, which is very close to the graph drawn by the computer.

 <div align=center> <img src='./analyzer%20function%20graph.jpg' width = 50%/> </div>